-Lynchburg College once again ranks well above the national average of U.S. colleges and universities in student engagement, according to the 2010 National Survey of Student Engagement (NSSE).
+University of Lynchburg once again ranks well above the national average of U.S. colleges and universities in student engagement, according to the 2010 National Survey of Student Engagement (NSSE).

 The survey shows how much and how often students study, read, write papers, interact with faculty, and find support from the campus community.
 Mari Normyle, assistant dean for academic and career services, said NSSE is a measure of behavior of “academically purposeful activities.”

 “Our senior results are extremely strong,” she said.
-“This survey shows students what graduating from Lynchburg College does for you.”
+“This survey shows students what graduating from University of Lynchburg does for you.”